hwrdprkns/bitcoin-arbitrage/README.md

 > Arbitrage is the simultaneous purchase and sale of an asset to profit from a difference in the price.
 It is a trade that profits by exploiting the price differences of identical or similar financial instruments on different markets or in different forms.
 Arbitrage exists as a result of market inefficiencies. -- [Investopedia](http://www.investopedia.com/terms/a/arbitrage.asp#ixzz4tS44jciY)

-An Example of BTC price in two different exchanges
+An Example of BTC price in two different exchanges.
+Basically with this lambda function we look at the price difference between the red and the blue line.
+When this difference is large enough (like 3%), we buy a fixed sum in the red exchange and we sell on the blue exchange.

 ![](image.png)